mvolkmann/MyUnixEnv/notes/Go03-Syntax.md

 It may seem that struct methods should be defined inside the struct.
 However, the ability to define methods outside the type definition is required in order to add methods to non-struct types.
-So Go chooses to only support this same approach for all types.
+So Go chooses to only support this approach for all types.

 #### Methods With Pointer Receivers